bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 3.20.13 =
-* Added the ability to sort by distance.
+* Added the ability to sort by distance when using the crouton map feature.
 * Added the ability to display the distance from a location submitted using the crouton map search feature.

 = 3.20.12 =